 The LPCC is for practitioners who want to work with individuals, couples, and families.
 It is designed as a master’s level, independent clinical license that takes the broad view of mental health concerns and treatment.
 In many ways, LPCC is the more “generalist” license for mental health practice in Minnesota.

 Clinical mental health counselors work in numerous settings that provide education and mental health services to individuals, couples, and families.
 In terms of course work and professional preparation, clinical mental health counselors vary from marriage and family therapists in that the clinical mental health counselor's focus is more on individual growth and development.
 Though clinical mental health counselors work with couples and families, it is more typical that their professional practice is individually focused.

 The Adler Graduate School's academic program emphasis in clinical mental health counseling is constructed around State of Minnesota criteria for licensure as a professional counselor.
 The LPC and LPCC are nationally recognized mental health licenses existing in nearly all 50 states.
 LPC and LPCC professionals are overseen by the Minnesota Board of Behavioral Health and Therapy, 2829 University Ave SE Suite 210, Minneapolis, MN 55414, phone (612) 617-2178.

-Upon completion of the MA degree, the graduate begins post-degree supervision toward full licensure.
-This must take place under a MN Board Approved Supervisor.
-The graduate will need to complete a total of 4,000 post-degree hours that are counseling in nature, including 1,800 hours of face to face clinical contact (requirement effective August 1, 2011).
-The supervision requirement totals 200 hours of which a minimum of 100 hours must be individual supervision and a maximum of 100 hours must be group supervision.
+Upon completion of both the MA degree and field experience, the graduate begins post-degree supervision toward full licensure.
+This must take place under a Board Approved Supervisor.
+The graduate will need to complete a total of 4,000 post-degree hours that are counseling in nature including 1,800 hours of face to face clinical contact (requirement effective August 1, 2011).
+Supervision requirement is 200 hours of which 100 hours minimum must be individual supervision and 100 hours maximum group supervision.